Assume AI is “everywhere” - what still needs actual humans?

 • their kid is melting down at school

-• Trust is built on shared vulnerability, body language, tone, presence.
+• Trust is built on shared vulnerability, body language, tone, and presence.
 AI can simulate empathy, but it doesn’t have skin in the game.

 Examples: